 About Us

-We think human flourishing and a sustainable future are connected
+We believe human flourishing and a sustainable future are connected

 Things We Did When You Weren’t Looking

-01 — challenging the status quo of human medicine
+01 — Challenged the status quo of human medicine

-2013 We initiated a move to rebrand complementary medicine into sustainable healthcare speaking from the clinician’s perspective at Public Health England and the International Congress of Complimentary Medical Research.
+In 2013, we initiated a move to rebrand complementary medicine into sustainable healthcare, speaking from the clinician’s perspective at Public Health England and the International Congress of Complementary Medical Research.

 In 2014, our founder was a delegate at the Sustainable Development Unit, Leadership Program for Sustainable Development in the Health and Care Sector and awarded alumni status to the University of Cambridge Institute for Sustainability Leadership.